-This standard (Part 1) specifies the requirements for cellular, hollow and tubular core wooden flush door shutters with face panels of plywood or cross-band and face veneers.
+This standard (Part 1) specifies the requirements for wooden flush door shutters (solid core type) with face panels of plywood or of cross-band and face veneers.

 2 REFERENCES

 The standards listed in Annex A contain provisions which through reference in this text, constitute provision of this standard.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated in Annex A.